Today one of my meditation students asked me “How can I achieve self actualization with meditation?”

-If you want to reach your highest self, I’ve got five meditations for self actualization that will help you to get there.
+If you want to reach your highest self, I’ve got five types of meditation for self-actualization that will help you to get there.

-The term “self actualization” was coined by psychologist Abraham Maslow in the 1950s.
-It means to achieve fulfilment of our highest needs.
-Fulfilling these needs, Maslow said, leads an individual to achieve their ultimate purpose.
+The term “self-actualization” was coined by psychologist Abraham Maslow in the 1950s.
+It is the apex of Maslow’s Hierarchy of Needs, which are psychological and physiological needs.
+It means to achieve the fulfilment of our highest needs, that you are living to your fullest potential.
+Fulfilling the Hierarchy of Needs, Maslow said, leads an individual to achieve their ultimate purpose.

-There are five meditations for self actualization that can help you to get there.
+There are five self-actualization meditations techniques that can help you to become your ideal self.
 I’ll share the meditations below (you might like to start by reading my guide to the top 31 types of meditation).
-But first, let’s look at what is self actualization.
+But first, let’s look at what is self-actualization.